 Vitamin B1 (thiamine)

 Vitamin B1, also called thiamine or thiamin, is one of 8 B vitamins.
-All B vitamins help the body convert food (carbohydrates) into fuel (glucose), which is "burned" to produce energy.
+All B vitamins help the body convert food (carbohydrates) into fuel (glucose), which is used to produce energy.
 These B vitamins, often referred to as B complex vitamins, also help the body metabolize fats and protein.
-B complex vitamins are necessary for healthy skin, hair, eyes, and liver.
-They also help the nervous system function properly, and are necessary for optimal brain function.
+B complex vitamins are needed for healthy skin, hair, eyes, and liver.
+They also help the nervous system function properly, and are needed for good brain function.

 All B vitamins are water-soluble, meaning that the body does not store them.

-Like other B complex vitamins, thiamine is considered an "anti-stress" vitamin because it may strengthen the immune system and improve the body's ability to withstand stressful conditions.
+Like other B complex vitamins, thiamine is sometimes called an "anti-stress" vitamin because it may strengthen the immune system and improve the body's ability to withstand stressful conditions.
 It is named B1 because it was the first B vitamin discovered.

 Thiamine is found in both plants and animals and plays a crucial role in certain metabolic reactions.
-For example, it is required for the body to form adenosine triphosphate (ATP), which every cell of the body uses for energy.
+Your body needs it to form adenosine triphosphate (ATP), which every cell of the body uses for energy.

-Thiamine deficiency is rare, but can occur in people who get most of their calories from sugar or alcohol.
-People who are deficient in thiamine may experience fatigue, irritability, depression and abdominal discomfort.
-People with thiamine deficiency also have difficulty digesting carbohydrates.
-As a result, a substance called pyruvic acid builds up in their bloodstream, causing a loss of mental alertness, difficulty breathing, and heart damage (a disease known as beriberi).
+It’s rare to be deficient in thiamine, although alcoholics, people with Crohn’s disease, anorexia, and those undergoing kidney dialysis may be deficient.
+Symptoms of thiamine deficiency are fatigue, irritability, depression and abdominal discomfort.
+People with thiamine deficiency also have trouble digesting carbohydrates.
+That allows a substance called pyruvic acid to build up in their bloodstream, causing a loss of mental alertness, difficulty breathing, and heart damage, a disease known as beriberi.

 The most important use of thiamine is to treat beriberi, which is caused by not getting enough thiamine in your diet.
-Symptoms include swelling, tingling, or burning sensation in the hands and feet, confusion, difficulty breathing (from fluid in the lungs), and uncontrolled eye movements (called nystagmus).
-Although people in the developed world generally do not have to worry about getting enough thiamine because foods such as cereals and breads are fortified with the vitamin, people can develop a deficiency fairly quickly, because the body does not store thiamine.
+Symptoms include swelling, tingling, or burning sensation in the hands and feet, confusion, trouble breathing because of fluid in the lungs, and uncontrolled eye movements called nystagmus.
+People in the developed world usually don’t get beriberi because foods such as cereals and breads are fortified with vitamin B1.

-Wernicke-Korsakoff syndrome is a brain disorder caused by thiamine deficiency; as with beriberi, it is treated by giving supplemental thiamine.
-Wernicke-Korsakoff is actually two disorders: Wernicke's disease involves damage to nerves in the central and peripheral nervous systems and is generally caused by malnutrition stemming from habitual alcohol abuse.
-Korsakoff syndrome is characterized by memory impairment and nerve damage.
+Wernicke-Korsakoff syndrome is a brain disorder caused by thiamine deficiency.
+Wernicke-Korsakoff is actually two disorders: Wernicke's disease involves damage to nerves in the central and peripheral nervous systems.
+It is often caused by malnutrition due to alcoholism.
+Korsakoff syndrome is characterized by memory problems and nerve damage.
 High doses of thiamine can improve muscle coordination and confusion, but rarely improves memory loss.

 Preliminary evidence suggests that thiamine -- along with other nutrients -- may lower risk of developing cataracts.
-People with plenty of protein and vitamins A, B1, B2, and B3 (niacin) in their diet are less likely to develop cataracts.
-Getting enough vitamins C, E, and B complex (particularly B1, B2, B9 [folic acid], and B12 [cobalamin) may further protect the lens of your eyes from developing cataracts.
+People with plenty of protein and vitamins A, B1, B2, and B3 or niacin in their diet are less likely to develop cataracts.
+Getting enough vitamins C, E, and B complex vitamins -- particularly B1, B2, B9 or folic acid, and B12 -- may further protect the lens of your eyes from developing cataracts.
 More research is needed.

-Because lack of thiamine can cause dementia in Wernicke-Korsakoff syndrome, it has been proposed that thiamine might help reduce severity of Alzheimer's disease.
+Lack of thiamine can cause dementia in Wernicke-Korsakoff syndrome.
+So researchers have speculated that thiamine might help Alzheimer's disease.
 Scientific studies have not always shown any benefit from thiamine, however.
-More research is needed before thiamine can be proposed as an effective treatment for Alzheimer's disease.
+More research is needed before thiamine can be proposed as a treatment for Alzheimer's disease.